Skip to content

 That is, we only need to consider the vector on the unit sphere.

 It is usually hard to consider the exact magnitude of norm of an operator.
-Check the following example.
+Check the following examples.

 Example.
 Assume \((a_{ij}) (i,j=1,\cdots n)\) is a given \(n\times n\) matrix, \(a_{ij}\in \mathbb{R}\), define